-Under the terms of the company's financing arrangements, its parent, Aigrette Financing Limited, guarantees unconditionally and irrevocably all the company's borrowings.

-As the Company does not operate separately to the Anglian Water Group, the Directors have undertaken a detailed review of the ability of the Group to meet its liabilities as they fall due for a period of at least 12 months from the date these financial statements are approved.
-This review assessed the liquidity requirements of the Group compared against the cash and facilities available to the Group as detailed below.
-In line with the assessment at March 2021, the review included a range of downside outcomes as a result of the macro-economic environment.
+Under the terms of the Company's financing arrangements, its parent, Aigrette Financing Limited (AFL), guarantees unconditionally and irrevocably all the Company's borrowings.
+As the Company does not operate separately to the Anglian Water Group, the Directors have undertaken the detailed review of the ability of the Group to meet its liabilities as they fall due for a period of at least 12 months from the date these financial statements are approved.

+The Directors have undertaken a detailed review to assess the liquidity requirements of the group compared against the cash and facilities available to the group, as detailed below.

+The review included a range of downside outcomes as a result of the macro-economic environment.
+Key updates since the previous assessment are as follows: